saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

 ## Secure Level

-Just above it you will find **Secure Level**.
+On the same settings page, just above the key protection choices, you will find **Secure Level**.
 It has four settings:

 - **Standard**: no extra hardening.
 The default.
 - **Enhanced**: wipes memory as soon as it is finished with it.